vincent6606/ORIE4741-Airbnb-project/Final Report.md

 ## Linear Regression on the Valid Data

 <p>Then, we redo the linear regression on the valid data(listings within the bounded region), which means our final model only focuses on normal listings.
 Using linear regression followed by a k-fold cross validation, we got the coefficient of each feature and found the best lambda.
-The two figures below show that this second linear regression model results in good prediction on the training set.
+The left figure shows the variance score of models with different lambda.
+The blue region means 95% confidence interval of the variance score.
+Variance score is the value between 0 and 1, which is 1 when the prediction exactly match the true price.
+The right figure shows that the updated linear regression model results in good prediction on the training set.
 </p>
 <p align="center">
 <img src="Pictures/5.png" width="430">